Spring#

 The core goals of Spring are:

 • Dependency Injection (DI): Promotes loose coupling by managing object creation and wiring.
+This makes testing significantly better.

 • Integration Support: Easily integrates with other frameworks like JUnit and Mockito, making it easier for developers to write clean, maintainable, and testable code.